msrkp/PPScan/README.md

 ### How to use?
+1. Clone the repo
 2. Install addon

+In chrome,

+   a.
+Go to More Tools -> Extenstions
+   b.
+Enable Developer Mode
+   c.
+Click on "Load unpacked" and select the cloned repo folder.

 3. Visit the websites you want to test

 It only checks for vulnerable location parsers.